-As of December 31, 2013 and , 2012, and 2011 the Bank has satisfactorily complied with the capital-to-risk assets ratio.
+As of December 31, 2013 and 2012, the Bank has satisfactorily complied with the capital-to-risk assets ratio.

-Under an existing BSP circular, thrift and savings banks are required to comply with the minimum capital requirement of P64.0 million.
+During 2010, under the then existing BSP circular, thrift and savings banks whose head office is located in Metro Manila, and with FCDU and trust operations, are required to comply with the minimum capital requirement of P650.0 million.
 At the end of each reporting period, the Bank has complied with the foregoing capitalization requirement.